 Developed by Beverly Parsons, InSites.
 Thanks to Patricia Jessup, Chris Lovato, Marah Moore, and Hallie Preskill for their review and refinements of this tool.
 Layout and design by Kathy Wyckoff.
-November 2010 the design and ask questions such as: Who will perform these tasks?
-How will the tasks be undertaken so as to help the intended users shape their practice?
+November 2010

-3 Ramage, M. & Shipp, K. (2009).
+Ramage, M. & Shipp, K. (2009).
 System thinkers.
 London: Springer.